SagaCurrency/verify_voting_results/README.md

 # License

-Copyright (C) 2020 Saga Monetary Technologies Limited
+Copyright (C) 2020 Sogur Monetary Technologies Limited

 This program is free software: you can redistribute it and/or modify